E-labels are coming, but do we really need or want them? Or will they be just a marketing ploy?

 So, what’s next?

 Producers need to look to their IT solution providers to understand how they can help to provide capabilities to store and deliver the labeling information.
 It will be important to keep a watching brief on legislation and, where possible, start an e-labeling project since early adopters are likely to be rewarded by improved sales, especially among the millennials.
+If you would like to learn more about successfully selecting an IT solution provider then check out our eBook, which provides a checklist of key questions to ask, as well as IFS customer stories and solutions.

 There are concerns that this technology will discriminate against the poor who may not possess a smartphone and whether the average consumer will even care.
 Whatever the answers to these questions are, e-labels are coming and will bring about a transparency in the food industry as never seen before.